PagoPlus/numscriptex/README.md

 Kindly reminder: you will always need a valid `Numscriptex.Run` struct to successfully execute your scripts.

 ### Check
+**WARNING:** this feature is deprecated and only works if your numscript-wasm binary version is 0.0.2!!

 To use `Numscriptex.check/1` you just have to pass your numscript as it's argument.
 Ex:

 ```elixir